Founded March 10, 1960

 Section 2.
 The President of the Historic Pullman Foundation or a designated representative shall serve as an ex-officio member of the Board of Directors.

 Section 3.
-Terms of Office One (1) Zone Director from each zone shall be elected each year for a term of two (2) years.
+Terms of Office One (1) Zone Director from each zone shall be elected each year for a term of two (2) years; four in even years, four in odd years.
 All other Officers shall be elected for terms of one (1) year.
 No elected Officer or Director shall serve, in the same Office, (2) for more than two consecutive terms.